sjkp/Microsoft-teams-docs/teams/feedback.md

 ﻿
 # Submit your questions, bugs, feature requests, and contributions

-**TODO reviewers:** Many of teh feeedback channels listed in this topic are still Skype-specific links> so I need to know whether to keep them as is or what the updated, MS Teams-specific links would be.
+**TODO reviewers:** Many of the feeedback channels listed in this topic are still Skype-specific links> so I need to know whether to keep them as is or what the updated, MS Teams-specific links would be.
 Thanks.

 The Microsoft Team product team responds to the developer community across several channels.
 Please tell us about your:

 - **Technical questions:** We listen and respond on [stackoverflow](http://stackoverflow.com/questions/tagged/skypedeveloper).
 Tag your question with "skypedeveloper" so that our team and the Skype for Business developer community can respond with helpful answers.

-- **API bugs and business (non-technical) questions:** Please contact us via our [Skype developer insiders email box](mailto:skypedevinsiders@microsoft.com).
+- **API bugs and business (non-technical) questions:** Please contact us via our [Microsoft Teams developer insiders email box](mailto:microsoftteamsdev@microsoft.com).
 We are on an agile release cadence and will respond quickly to get more information about the bug you are reporting.

 - **Documentation bugs:** If you find a bug in the Microsoft Teams SDK documentation, open an [issue](https://github.com/OfficeDev/microsoft-teams-docs/issues) on GitHub.
 Be sure to tell us which topic is factually incorrect or unclear.
 To help us fix the problem more quickly, quote the text to be changed.